Angelo942/gdb_plus/README.md

 The callback is a function that takes the debugguer as parameter and returns a boolean to tell gdb if it should stop or not If you want to pass data from your callback function to your exploit you can use pointers

 **Note**
-For now setting a breakpoint with a callback function requires the process to be interrupted before
+Setting a breakpoint with a callback function requires the process to be interrupted.

 ```py
 from pydbg import *